 16:30 – Depart for afternoon/evening game drive or walk with sundowners

 19:30 – Drinks followed by dinner under the stars

 The close-knit nature of safari camps, shared safari drives and opportunities to eat together and chat around the fire mean that you will get to interact with a variety of people from all over the world in a very intimate setting.
-The exciting shared experiences of seeing a predator take-down while out in a safari vehicle, and recounting the stories afterward in camp will create a bond with your fellow safari travellers that may be the forging of life-long friendships.
+The exciting shared experiences of seeing a predator take-down its prey while out in a safari vehicle, and recounting the stories afterward in camp will create a bond with your fellow safari travellers that may be the forging of life-long friendships.
 Interaction with local staff and community members in areas surrounding the camp will expose you to an entirely different worldview and way of living which may also profoundly impact your view of the world.